Krittika25/TIPs_sorghum/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 #### Files used in each step:
-The slurm scripts can be found in the SVprocessing folder
+The slurm scripts can also be found in the SVprocessing folder on the cluster (within the folder path mentioned above)
 1. run-smartie.pl (smartie-sv.slurm)
 2. merge_insertions_deletions.pl (mergeSVs.slurm)
 3. getFASTA.pl replaced blast_INS_DEL_seq_to_TE_lib.pl (maptoTElib.slurm)